benthepoet/farmadeus/content/logs/farm-log-2020.md

 food crop this year.
 Below is a picture of what the Skirret seedlings look like.

 <img src="/images/farm-log-2020-04-27-00.jpg" width="100%" />

+Started 55 Siberan Peashrub seeds in a small tray.

 ---